swap357/blog/content/post/understand-your-real-estate.md

 Hypervisor vendor: KVM confirms that KVM is the hypervisor being used, providing the layer that allows multiple operating systems to share a single hardware host.

 Okay, let's get practical.
-This is not enough, we need something more.
-We need to understand how of all this is connected - a blueprint of the building- system's topology.
+We need something more - need to understand how of all this is connected - a blueprint of the building- system's topology.

 First, update package lists and install `hwloc`:
 ```